SignPath/website/docs/documentation/crypto-providers/macos.md

 security list-smartcard
 ~~~

 Using the `pluginkit` tool, the registration of the token driver can be verified.
-The command lists all registered tokens and should also list `io.signpath.apps.CryptoTokenKit(<Version>)`.
+The command lists all registered tokens and should also list `io.signpath.apps.CryptoTokenKit($Version)`.

 ~~~bash
 pluginkit -m -v -p com.apple.ctk-tokens